HexaEightTeam/HexaEight-Token-Server/README.md

   -h, --filehash               Show the SHA512 Hash of this file

   -v, --verifycert             Use this to Verify the Authencity of this Software

+  -p, --saveconfig             Use this option to push the configuration policies to s3 Cloud Storage

+  -r, --getconfig              Use this option to retrieve the configuration policies from s3 Cloud Storage

   --help                       Display this help screen.